Jordan-Bruno/mlde-2122/README.md

-# Data Science & Machine Learning 2021 - 2022
+# Machine Learning & Data Engineering 2021 - 2022

 Prior bootcamp notebooks and in class work for the MLDE module 21-22.